hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/transactions_and_batches.md

 The dependencies field of a transaction allows explicitly specifying the transactions which must be applied prior to the current transaction.
-Explicit dependencies are useful in situations where transactions have dependencies but can not be placed in the same batch (for example, if the transactions are submitted at different times).
+Explicit dependencies are useful in situations where transactions have dependencies but cannot be placed in the same batch (for example, if the transactions are submitted at different times).

 To assist in parallel scheduling operations, the inputs and outputs